SAP/fosstars-rating-core/SAP/abnf-test-tool.md

  admins

 An admins team could be found, but it only contains one person or is even empty.
 If there is a maintainer in the team, please ask this person to add another administrator or contact the OSPO to add the colleagues who are entitled to be admins.

-### rl-license_file-2

-GPL-2.0 is not allowed

-A license file was detected, but it doesn't seem to be approved by SAP.
-Under normal circumstances, we use Apache 2.0 exclusively for our open source projects.
-Of course, exceptions apply and should be covered by this check.

 ### rl-reuse_tool-1